 The tax benefits for investing in this account are available for both the Principal component and the Interest component.

 - Tax benefits on the Principal component: The amount deposited in this account can be claimed as a deduction from the Gross Total Income under section 80C at the time of filing of income tax return.
 The amount that can be claimed as a deduction under section 80C is limited to a maximum of Rs.
-1,00,000 p.a.
+1.5 Lakh p.a.
+(Increased from Rs 1 Lakh to Rs 1.5 Lakh in the Budget 2014).
 The total taxable income computed after deduction under section 80C is liable to tax as per the income tax slabs of the taxpayer for that year.

 - Tax benefits on the Interest on PPF Account: The interest on PPF Account is also exempted from the levy of income tax.
 In other words, no income tax is levied on the interest on PPF Account and this income is tax free.